alam-faisal/alam-faisal.github.io/_pages/about.md

 The research directions I am most excited about right now are:
 * dynamic quantum circuits,
 * tensor networks for quantum information,
-* quantum algorithms for time evolution.
+* algorithms for quantum evolution and compilation.

 In the past I have worked on gravitational waves and bound states in quantum field theories.